LibreWeb/Documentation/content/how-tos/_index.md

 ## Getting started

 How to install LibreWeb Browser?
 Just visit the [releases page](https://gitlab.melroy.org/libreweb/browser/-/releases).
+And download the correct package for your Linux distribution.

 ## How to deploy my site?